Estate Planning with No Kids

 Someone Will Inherit Your Assets

 No matter the value of your estate, it’s going to pass to someone.
-Without a will or trust in place, your assets may go through probate, leaving a judge and state law to determine their distribution.
-Even if you have limited financial resources, there may be sentimental items or pets you wish to leave to specific individuals or organizations.
+Without a plan in place, your assets may go through probate, leaving a judge to determine their distribution.
+Even if you have limited financial resources, there may be sentimental items you wish to leave to specific individuals.
 Estate planning ensures your assets go where you intend them to.

 The Potential for Unwanted Heirs